Global sensitivity analysis of asymmetric energy harvesters

 \section{Abstract}

-Parametric variability is inevitable in actual energy harvesters and can define crucial aspects of the system performance, especially in susceptible systems to small perturbations.
-In this way, this work aims to identify the most critical parameters in the dynamics of (a)symmetric bistable energy harvesters with nonlinear piezoelectric coupling, considering the variability of their physical and excitation parameters.
-For this purpose, a global sensitivity analysis based on the Sobol' indices is performed by an orthogonal decomposition in terms of conditional variances to access the dependence of the recovered power concerning the harvester parameters.
-This technique quantifies the variance concerning each parameter individually and jointly regarding the total variation of the model.
-The results indicate that the frequency and amplitude of excitation, asymmetric bias angle, and piezoelectric coupling at the electrical domain are the most influential parameters that affect the mean power harvested.
-It has also been shown that the order of importance of the parameters can change from stable conditions.
-In possession of this, a better understanding of the system under analysis is obtained, identifying vital parameters that rule the change of dynamic behavior and constituting a powerful tool in the robust design and prediction of nonlinear harvesters. \keywords{energy harvesting \and nonlinear dynamics \and sensitivity analysis \and Sobol' indices \and polynomial chaos expansion}
+Parametric variability is inevitable in actual energy harvesters.
+It can significantly affect crucial aspects of the system performance, especially in harvesting systems that present geometric parameters, material properties, or excitation conditions that are susceptible to small perturbations.
+This work aims to develop an investigation to identify the most critical parameters in the dynamic behavior of asymmetric bistable energy harvesters with nonlinear piezoelectric coupling, considering the variability of their physical and excitation properties.
+For this purpose, a global sensitivity analysis based on orthogonal variance decomposition, employing Sobol indices, is performed to quantify the effect of the harvester parameters on the variance of the recovered power.
+This technique quantifies the variance concerning each parameter individually and collectively regarding the total variation of the model.
+The results indicate that the frequency and amplitude of excitation, asymmetric terms and electrical proprieties of the piezoelectric coupling are the most critical parameters that affect the mean power harvested.
+It is also shown that the order of importance of the parameters can change according to the stability of the harvester's dynamic response.
+In this way, a better understanding of the system under analysis is obtained since the study allows the identification of vital parameters that rule the change of dynamic behavior and therefore constitutes a powerful tool in the robust design, optimization, and response prediction of nonlinear harvesters.